 The American Registry of Radiologic Technologists (ARRT) offers a certification program and a registered technologist (R.T.) credential (www.arrt.org).
 After graduating from an AART approved program, students may obtain initial certification by passing an exam.
 Completion of 24 hours of continuing education every two years is required to maintain the certification and use the R.T. designation.

 Most states require radiologic technicians to be licensed.
 Many states use ARRT exams for their licensing.
 However, states licensure requirements vary and some states do not regulate medical imaging.

 Salary and Career Info for Pediatric Radiology Technologists

-The U.S. Bureau of Labor Statistics (BLS) reported in 2015 that radiologic technologists earned an average salary of $58,520 per year at that time.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $86,350 or more per year, whereas the bottom 10th percentile earned $40,630 or less per year.
 Most of these workers were employed at hospitals, physicians' offices and medical laboratories, though outpatient care centers and the federal government employed some as well.
-The BLS predicts the radiologic technology field will experience an employment growth rate of 9% between 2014 and 2024, which is about twice as high as the national average for all jobs.
+The BLS predicts the radiologic technology field will experience an employment growth faster than the national average through 2028.

 Pediatric radiology technicians use diagnostic imaging technology to help physicians diagnose illnesses and injuries in children.
 They need an associate's or bachelor's degree or to complete a hospital-based training program, along with licensing in most states and professional certification.
-Jobs in this field are growing at an above average rate, and salaries averaged in the high $50,000s in 2015.
+Jobs in this field are growing at an above average rate and estimated employment of 19,000 is anticipated through 2028.